shreyaramakrishnan/celeb-io/README.md

 > Created By: Audrey Craig, Lianne Kniest and Shreya Ramakrishnan

 CELEB-IO is a machine learning model developed using Keras and SVM (Support Vector Machines).
-It is designed to classify images of celebrities and predict the identity of each celebrity in a given dataset.
-In addition to the core model, the project includes a webcam extension that provides real-time celebrity lookalike identification.
+It is designed to classify images of celebrities and trained by predicting the identity of each celebrity in a given dataset.
+In addition to the core model, the project includes a webcam extension that provides real-time celebrity lookalike identification, AKA "what celebrity do I most look like?".
 The summary below highlights the key aspects of the project.

 ## Summary